-- 4.02 The City shall, in respect of all employees coming within the 416 Unit: - (i) upon commencement of employment, deduct from each pay of such employee such sums for dues and assessments, levies and initiation fees to the Union which are payable by such employee as the By-laws of the Union may from time to time provide, and - (ii) continue to make such deductions until this Agreement is terminated, and - (iii) within one (1) week after making of each such deduction, pay the sum so deducted to the Union, and - (iv) include the amount of Union dues deducted on each such employee's T4 slip. - 4.03 The Union will save the City harmless from any and all claims which may be made against the City for amounts deducted from pay as herein provided. - 4.04 When the Union changes such dues, assessments, initiation fees or levies, the Union shall provide the City with at least one (1) month's notice in writing prior to the effective date of such change. - 4.05 The City shall provide the Union, on a bi-weekly basis, a list of all employees from whose wages Union dues have been deducted, and the amounts so deducted.
-The list shall include the classifications of employees. - 4.06 The City agrees to provide the Union with a report containing the addresses and home phone numbers of Local 416 members at least two (2) times per year and at such other times as the Union may request.

-The City agrees to provide the Union with a monthly report listing promotions, demotions, hirings, layoffs, recalls, transfers and terminations of employment for which a Termination Reason for Action exists (for example, resignations, retirements, deaths).
+- 4.02 The City shall, in respect of all employees coming within the 416 Unit: - (a) upon commencement of employment, deduct from each pay of such employee such sums for dues and assessments, levies and initiation fees to the Union which are payable by such employee as the By-laws of the Union may from time to time provide, and - (b) continue to make such deductions until this Agreement is terminated, and - (c) within one (1) week after making of each such deduction, pay the sum so deducted to the Union, and - (d) include the amount of Union dues deducted on each such employee's T4 slip. - 4.03 The Union will save the City harmless from any and all claims which may be made against the City for amounts deducted from pay as herein provided. - 4.04 When the Union changes such dues, assessments, initiation fees or levies, the Union shall provide the City with at least one (1) month's notice in writing prior to the effective date of such change. - 4.05 The City agrees to provide the Union with a report containing the addresses and home phone numbers of Local 416 members at least two (2) times per year and at such other times as the Union may request.
+The City agrees to provide the Union with a monthly report listing promotions, demotions, hirings, layoffs, recalls, transfers and terminations of employment for which a

-- 4.07 Every employee shall notify his/her immediate supervisor of any changes in his/her address, telephone number or emergency contact.
+- Termination Reason for Action exists (for example, resignations, retirements, deaths). - 4.06 Every employee shall notify his/her immediate supervisor of any changes in his/her address, telephone number or emergency contact.
 The employee's supervisor or designate will make the applicable form available for the employee to complete.
-Forms are also available on the City's intranet.
-It is understood that failure to provide such information shall not be subject to discipline. - 4.08 Dedicated space on bulletin boards will be made available to the Union for the posting of official Union notices in convenient locations determined by the City and the Union.
+Forms are also available on the City's intranet. - It is understood that failure to provide such information shall not be subject to discipline. - 4.07 Dedicated space on bulletin boards will be made available to the Union for the posting of official Union notices in convenient locations determined by the City and the Union.
 Such bulletin boards shall be in areas where all employees will have access to them.
 The Union shall have the right to post notices of meetings and such other notices as may be of interest to its members; all notices shall be signed by an Executive member of the Union.
 Areas where problems continue to arise shall be identified by the Union and the appropriate measures shall be taken by the City to remedy the concern.